 Alexandre Valensi et son équipe

-Lotus Cup Europe enjoys unrivalled support from the Lotus community, many of whom can be found at events.
-The championship is active on social media with well over 60,000 facebook followers and received over 3 million views and 1/4 million likes in the last full year.
+Lotus Cup Europe enjoys unrivalled support from the Lotus community, with many enthusiasts attending events.
+The championship is active on social media with well over 60,000 Facebook followers and most rounds being broadcast on TV.
+Technical support is provided by Group Lotus at all rounds.

 The championship is open to drivers at all levels of experience, provided that they hold an International D licence or higher.
-Whilst the series has grown hugely since its inception a decade ago, the emphasis has firmly remained as a fun and social environment in which to compete.
+Whilst the series has grown hugely since its inception over a decade ago, the emphasis has firmly remained as a fun and social environment in which to compete.

-© Copyright Lotus Cup Europe – Lotus Cars
+Privacy Notice | © Copyright Lotus Cup Europe – Lotus Cars.
+ICO Reg no. ZA488883